 Adam Hess has more than 25 years of experience representing clients in intellectual property (IP) litigation and counseling clients on IP matters involving a wide array of technologies.

-Adam also counsels US, Asian and European clients on IP portfolio management, licensing, due diligence and patent prosecution across a range of industries.
+Adam also counsels US, Asian and European clients on IP portfolio development, management, licensing, due diligence and patent prosecution across a range of industries.
 He has helped start-up and smaller companies to become dominant in their industries by creatively developing and monetizing valuable IP portfolios.
-Adam has represented both patent owners and challengers in America Invents Act (AIA) proceedings before the Patent Trial and Appeal Board (PTAB), as well as in traditional reexamination and reissue proceedings.
+Adam has represented many Japanese companies, including in litigation, and regularly speaks on IP topics to Japanese organizations, including the Japan Intellectual Property Association and the Japan External Trade Organization.

 Articles in the National Law Review database by Adam R. Hess